-Interested players should apply to the World Tournament Director (WTD), or ICCF Tournament register the person on the ICCF server as a TD.
+Interested players should apply to the World Tournament Director (WTD), or ICCF Tournament Commissioners by email and state their preferences and abilities.
+The WTD (or designee) will register the person on the ICCF server as a TD.
 TDs are ultimately appointed to direct an event by the event's tournament organizer (TO), but an automated selection process limits the TO's options in that regard by enforcing the requirements stated in this manual.
 No TD shall work in tournaments organized directly by the ICCF without the confirmation of the WTD.